premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 ------

 18.By using quoted Identifiers ' ', you could create tables.
-In what manner will you reference the table?
+How would you reference those table?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)